Frequently Asked Questions

 Can I deduct this trip on my federal income tax return?

-• Check with a tax consultant to see if the trip itself is deductible.
-Payment for the trip (flight, hotel, etc.) goes through the travel agent and payment for the
+• Check with a tax consultant to see if the trip is deductible.